 They were having meetings.

-You got to remember, Madam Albright, that uh there was this little problem in the aftermath of the election, which caused the Bush administration to uh take a while to find and fully fund various cabinet posts and so forth.
+You got to remember, Madam Albright, that there was this little problem in the aftermath of the election, which caused the Bush administration to take a while to find and fully fund various cabinet posts and so forth.

-Yes, Mr. Snerdley program observer wants to make a point.
+Yes, Mr. Snerdley, program observer wants to make a point.

 What is it?

-Yeah, well, uh good point.
+Yeah, well, good point.

 How many meetings did you have?